 Why Unit Studies Are a Perfect Fit for Homeschooling Different Ages and Learning Styles

-If you’re new to homeschooling, it may take a little while to figure out how your children learn (or, their learning styles).
+If you’re new to homeschooling, it may take a little while to figure out how your children learn (or, learning styles).

 Are they more visual where they have to see something before it clicks?